Infineon/mtb-example-pmg1-led-sw-interface/README.md

       ```
    </details>

 5. After programming the kit, disconnect the USB cable.
-Move to the next step for EVAL_PMG1_B1_DRP kit.
-Change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD port (J10) for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits.
+Move to the next step for the EVAL_PMG1_B1_DRP kit.
+Change the position on the power selection jumper (J5) to 1-2, to power the kit through the USB PD port (J10) for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113, EVAL_PMG1_S1_DRP, and EVAL_PMG1_S3_DUALDRP prototyping kits.

-6. The application starts automatically when power is applied to USB PD port (J10).
+6. The application starts automatically when power is applied to the USB PD port (J10).
 Confirm that the kit LED toggles when the user switch is pressed.

 ## Debugging